diego2013/CSR_Meteor/README.md

 TECHNOLOGY STACK
 ----------------

 This current implementation of the Clinical Scenario Repository has been developed using the [Meteor platform][2] (v1.2).
-Thus, is a JavaScript based app, which uses MongoDB as a database.
+Thus, it is a JavaScript based app, which uses MongoDB as a database.
+These technologies were chosen to allow rapid prototyping and flexibility for changes as this idea matures.

 TO LEARN MORE